Drops-of-Diamond/diamond_drops/README.md

 We're implementing the Ethereum [Draft Sharding Phase 1 Specification](https://ethresear.ch/t/sharding-phase-1-spec/1407) by:

-* Developing a CLI interface for a Sharding Client in Rust for Proposers and Collators to use
+* Developing a CLI interface for a Sharding Client in Rust for Proposers and Notaries to use
 * Developing [Sharding Manager Contract (SMC) in the Vyper language](https://github.com/Drops-of-Diamond/sharding/blob/develop/smc/Sharding_Manager_Contract.v.py), which is a smart contract that will be deployed on the Ethereum Mainnet for the Sharding Clients to interact with.
 * Researching how to implement a Sharding P2P Network Protocol.
 * Implementing further planned additions in the sharding roadmap, which is available in the above draft specification.